 If you’re looking to downsize and de-clutter, marriage and kids won’t help much.
 Husbands have their big boy toys, and kids don’t make very good minimalists either.
 I certainly didn’t as a child.

 Kids need books for school, toys to keep them busy, and are rarely neat and organised.
 They are also much more susceptible to advertising, and far less willing to part with their belongings.

-Keeping household sizes small, should also include pets.
-The more pets you own the more stuff you need – bowls, leashes, scratching posts, brushes, shampoo, litter boxes, and the list goes on.
+Additionally, the more pets you own the more stuff you need — bowls, leashes, scratching posts, brushes, shampoo, litter boxes, and the list goes on.